fnhirwa/fnhirwa/README.md

 A Computer Science enthusiast from Rwanda 🇷🇼

-My interests lie in Operating Systems, System Programming and Machine Learning.
+My interests lie in Operating Systems, System Programming, Information Theory, and Machine Learning.
 I am strongly interested in open-source projects and always enjoy actively participating in such projects.
 I am presently seeking opportunities for collaboration in areas that resonate with my professional interests.

 |                           Github stats                          |                             Streaks                       |